ClaudiaEsp/inet/README.md

 # Dentate Connectivity

-This is a repository to test connectivity models based on multiple patch-clamp recordings between PV+ interneurons and granule cells in mice.
+This is a repository to test connectivity models based on multiple simulatenous patch-clamp recordings between PV+ interneurons and granule cells in mice.

 It is for personal use only.

 Matrices of synaptic connections
 ================================